Stock market today: More weakness for Big Tech keeps Wall Street in check, even as most stocks rise

 NEW YORK (AP) — More drops for Big Tech stocks are keeping U.S. stock indexes in check on Tuesday.

-The S&P 500 was down 0.5% in midday trading, even though the majority of stocks within it were rising.
-The Dow Jones Industrial Average was up 62 points, or 0.2%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was down 0.9%.
+The S&P 500 was down 0.8% in afternoon trading, even though the majority of stocks within it were rising.
+The Dow Jones Industrial Average was up 79 points, or 0.2%, as of 1:25 p.m.
+Eastern time, and the Nasdaq composite was down 1.6%.

-But a 1% slide for Microsoft nevertheless helped drag the S&P 500 lower as investors wait for its latest profit report, which will arrive after trading finishes for the day.
-Five of the other six stocks in the group that's come to be known as the “Magnificent Seven” also fell, including a 5% tumble for Nvidia.
+But a 2.1% slide for Microsoft nevertheless helped drag the S&P 500 lower as investors wait for its latest profit report, which will arrive after trading finishes for the day.
+Every other stock in the group that's come to be known as the “Magnificent Seven” also fell, including a 7.8% tumble for Nvidia.

 This handful of Big Tech stocks had driven the S&P 500 to dozens of records this year, in part on investors' frenzy around artificial intelligence technology.
 But they ran out of momentum this month amid criticism they had grown too expensive and expectations had run too high.